SWRdata/components/README.md

 ## Proposed workflow

-1. Run `npm run start` in the `/components` directory to launch Storybook, then do any component work you need to do
+1. Run `npm run start` in the `/components` directory to launch Storybook, then work on any component
 2. Run `npm run start` in the `mock-sveltekit` directory to launch the sample app, import your components and ensure they work as expected.
-3. Run `npm run build` to make a static build of the sample app when you're done
+3. When you're done run `npm run build` to make a static build of the sample app
 4. Run `npm run import` in the `mock-sophora/` directory to import the statically-built app into the `_includes` directory (this mimics a server-side include)
 5. Run `npm run start` to start the mock Sophora environment and see if your app behaves as expected.